charleennewland/blog/kaizen_workshops.md

 There are various academic definitions for kaizen, but in this post, I will focus on Imai's definition.
 This definition emphasizes practical elements, particularly from an organizational hierarchy perspective.
 It also highlights the distinction between kaizen and innovation.

 In [2], Imai differentiates between two types of improvements: kaizen and innovation.
 Kaizen refers to gradual improvements through continuous efforts, while innovation involves significant improvements achieved by investing in new technology or equipment.
 In the context of kaizen, management has two key functions: maintenance and improvement.
-See figure 1 below.
+See image 1 below.
 Maintenance involves preserving current technologies and standards through training and discipline, ensuring adherence to procedures.
 Improvement focuses on elevating existing standards.

-Figure 1 is known as the kaizen flag.
+Image 1 is known as the kaizen flag.
 The flag can be divided into the following three areas:

 - **Innovation:** these involve drastic improvements in existing processes;
 - **Kaizen:** these entail continuous improvement of existing processes;